 There are many ways to get rid of mold, but the best way is to prevent mold from having the chance to grow.
 To do this, you need to fix your home's moisture problem.
 Mold needs the right combination of moisture, temperature and a food source to grow.
 Stopping any one, or all, of these will cause mold to go dormant and prevent it from spreading.
-To get your mold problem fixed, you'll need to know exactly how, where, and why your problem showed up in the first place.
-For more information, contact your reliable home comfort experts at Complete Home Solutions for a free estimate today.
+To get your mold problem fixed, you'll need to know exactly how, where and why your problem showed up in the first place.
+For more information, contact your reliable home comfort experts at Complete Home Solutions for a FREE estimate today.

 Air sealing is the first, and most important, step to creating a more comfortable and energy efficient home.
 Heated air is buoyant and rises to the top of your home where it finds many ways to leak out into your attic and is lost.
 Stopping this air movement is key.
 Air sealing is what stops this air movement, allowing you to keep and enjoy your conditioned air longer.
 Air sealing involves finding any gaps, holes at wire penetrations, ducts and pipe openings and the tops of walls and sealing them to stop this air leakage.
 The average attic floor is full of those kinds of holes, gaps and seams that leak out and waste your conditioned air.
-For more information on how to air seal your attic, contact your reliable home comfort experts at Complete Home Solutions for a free estimate today.
+For more information on how to air seal your attic, contact your reliable home comfort experts at Complete Home Solutions for a FREE estimate today.

-There are many ways to insulate your crawl space ceiling and in doing this you are separating your crawl space from your living space (ask us why that's important).
+There are many ways to insulate your crawl space ceiling, and in doing this you are separating your crawl space from your living space (ask us why that's important).
 One way to insulate is to use closed cell spray foam insulation.
 This is applied by spraying the foam in between the joists directly on the crawl ceiling (which should only be done by a licensed contractor).
 Once the application is complete, the spray foam hardens, resulting in a high R-value.
 This is a higher R-value per inch than fiberglass insulation (which we will explain momentarily).
 Along with being a great insulator, closed cell spray foam also acts as a great water barrier (preventing moisture from seeping into your floor joists).

 Another way to insulate is to use fiberglass batt insulation.
 This is applied by rolling out the insulation, fitting it between your floor joists, and securing it in place.
 When combined with air sealing strategies, fiberglass can be a good alternative to spray foam.

-Another technique to to insulating your crawl space, which slightly varies from the last two methods, is to us the Cleanspace Encapsulation technique.
+Another technique to insulating your crawl space, which slightly varies from the last two methods, is to use the Cleanspace Encapsulation technique.
 This is different in that it actually brings your crawl space into your home's building envelope (rather than separating the two spaces).
 This is typically done by insulating the walls of your crawl space and installing a vapor barrier on the floor.

-For more information, contact your reliable home comfort experts at Complete Home Solutions for a free estimate today.
+For more information, contact your reliable home comfort experts at Complete Home Solutions for a FREE estimate today.

 Insulating a finished wall can be tricky.
 You want to do the least amount of damage while providing the highest possible insulation R-value.
 A way this can be done is with the "drill and fill" method.
 To do this, we first start by drilling a 3" hole into each joist bay of the wall.
 Next, we dense pack blown cellulose insulation into the hole, which is then plugged and ready for spackle and paint.
-Fr more information, contact your reliable home comfort experts at Complete Home Solutions for a free estimate today.
+For more information, contact your reliable home comfort experts at Complete Home Solutions for a FREE estimate today.

 You can insulate walls in many ways.
 You can use the standard fiberglass batt insulation.
 In this method, the insulation is rolled out and placed in between the studs of the walls.
-This method on really works if you are planning on finishing the wall.
+This method only really works if you are planning on finishing the wall.
 You can also use closed cell spray foam.
 Spray foam is a two-part foam that is sprayed onto exterior walls.
 This method provides a higher R-value per inch and has the added value of air sealing.
-For more information, contact your reliable home comfort experts at Complete Home Solutions for a free estimate today.
+For more information, contact your reliable home comfort experts at Complete Home Solutions for a FREE estimate today.